dapperfu/whitespace-stego/docs/README_CLI_TESTS.md

 ### Expected Behavior
 - **Same-implementation roundtrips**: Should work 100%
-- **Cross-implementation compatibility**: Limited due to different encoding schemes
+- **Cross-implementation compatibility**: Supported for Python, Rust, C, and Go (see limitations)
 - **Error handling**: Empty messages should be rejected (except Rust)
 - **Password protection**: Wrong passwords should be rejected

 ### Known Limitations
-1. **Cross-implementation compatibility**: Different implementations use different encoding schemes, so cross-implementation tests may fail
+1. **Cross-implementation compatibility**: Minor differences in whitespace encoding constants may cause failures in rare cases
 2. **Rust empty message handling**: Rust implementation accepts empty messages while others reject them
+3. **Go backend**: Go CLI is now included in all test scripts and cross-implementation tests
-3. **Encoding scheme differences**: Each implementation may use slightly different whitespace encoding constants
+4. **Encoding scheme differences**: Each implementation may use slightly different whitespace encoding constants

 ## Running the Tests